What is a STUCO?

 What does OSIS do?

 The basic aim of OSIS in the High School is to give opportunities for students to develop their skills and talents to put together school wide activities using an entrepreneurial spirit and the IB Learner Profile.

 These activities are directed at increasing student participation in the school.
 Some activities are done over three months, some over six months and some go all year.
-Activities include lunchtime sports competitions (the Ciputra Cup), Indonesian language events (Bulan Bahasa), OSIS Leadership Camps and CSOL.
-Many of these are fundraising activities so that, amongst other things, OSIS can support a mobile community centre as an outreach to the less advantaged members of the local community.
+Activities include lunchtime sports competitions, the Ciputra Cup, Indonesian language events (Bulan Bahasa), OSIS Leadership Camps and CSOL.
+Many of these are fundraising activities so that, among other things, OSIS can support a mobile community centre as an outreach to the less advantaged members of the local community.

-Other recent fundraisers have included non-uniform days and book donation days.
+Fundraisers have included non-uniform days and book donation days.
 OSIS members also source sponsors and provide their own hard work to aid the causes they take on.
-The activities can be based within the school, at local schools or hotels and at orphanages.
+The activities can be based within the school, at local schools or orphanages.

 How does OSIS run?